ceph/ceph/doc/radosgw/s3select.rst

    | Sending s3-select request to RGW using AWS cli, should follow `AWS command reference <https://docs.aws.amazon.com/cli/latest/reference/s3api/select-object-content.html>`_.
-   | bellow is an example for it.
+   | below is an example for it.

 ::